How your business trades

 However, a principal can also sell non-licensable products – these are travel arrangements with no flight included (packages such as cruise, coaches and ferry, and single element [non-inclusive] e.g. accommodation-only).

-Remember The Package Travel, Package Holidays and Package Tour Regulations 1992-SI 3288/1992; if you’re selling travel services together they may form a package within the regulations and you will be acting as a principal.
+Remember The Package Travel and Linked Travel Arrangements Regulations 2018; if you’re selling travel services together they may form a package within the regulations and you will be acting as a principal.

 Our membership of ABTA instills customers’ confidence in our product – it is a sign of high professional standards.
 ABTA's legal department has always been at hand to give us valued advice in our dealings with customers when needed.